First-timer Road Trip to Okinawa – Part 2

 You will see plenty of Kei or K-car (or kei jidōsha “light automobile”) on Okinawa roads.
-This is a category of small vehicles including passenger cars, microvans and pickup trucks (kei trucks or kei-class trucks).
-They are designed to comply with Japanese government tax and insurance regulations and in most rural areas are exempted from the requirement to certify that adequate parking is available for such vehicle.
+This is a category of small vehicles encompassing passenger cars, micro-vans and pickup trucks (kei trucks or kei-class trucks).
+They are designed to comply with government tax and insurance regulations and in most rural areas are exempted from the requirement to certify that adequate parking is available for such vehicle.

-You will see the Smartphone culture have likewise “taken” over people’s lifes at Okinawa.
+You will see the Smartphone culture have likewise “taken” over people’s life at Okinawa.
 It’s a worldwide phenomenon.

 At night, the street takes on a new life and ambience.
-It might not have the vibrancy of Tokyo night scene but it’s still nonetheless pretty lively and exciting.
+It might not have the vibrance of Tokyo night scene but it’s still nonetheless pretty lively and exciting.

 Naha city takes on a new vibe at night.
 This was shot at the Kokusai Okiei Odori junction (near the Starbucks cafe).

 We settled for dinner at Ajinotokeidai Ramen to further our love for local cuisine.
-There are so many ramen restaurants at Kokusai that we feel they are all good as we have not been disappointed in any of those we dined in yet.
+There are so many ramen restaurants at Kokusai which are all good as we have not been disappointed by any of those we patronised.

-Automated ramen ordering machine.
-Select the dish first, pay, get the receipt and hand over to the service staff then seat down for your order to be served.
-You will like the wide range of choices on the menu.
-Seems this is like an accounting machine and waiter rolled into one.
+Automated seam-less ramen ordering machine.
+Select the dish first, make payment, get the receipt, hand it over to the service staff and then sit down for your order to be served.
+Seems this machine is like an accounting system, order-taker and kitchen-barker all rolled into one.

 A shop along Kokusai Street.
 What are they selling?